ankurk91/google-chat-electron/README.md

 sudo apt install ~/path/to/google-chat-electron-xxx-amd64.deb
 ```

-* Relaunch the app if running already.
+* Relaunch the app if already running.
-* Follow the same steps for updates.
+* Follow the same steps for future updates.

 ### Uninstall